Note: this list of places includes island features such as summits, but not islands as such.

 Height:548mOS 1:50k Mapsheet: 11Grid Reference: H00226 89206 Place visited by 46 members.
 Recently by: BogRunner1, ilenia, Ulsterpooka, Grumbler, Lauranna, eoghancarton, Cobhclimber, leader1, melohara, Lucky1, AntrimRambler, johncromie, shaunkelly, ColinCallanan, Colin Murphy I have visited this place: NO (You need to be a logged-in member to change this.)

 An Fear Mór, 'the big man', occurs in a number of Irish place-names.
 It may refer to a giant or be a euphemism for the Devil.
 Cf. Crockanirmore, Crockanirvore and Oweyanirvore, all in Termmonmaguirk parish, Co.
 Tyrone; also Cuan an Fhir Mhóir, Greatman's Bay in Connemara, where the name is associated with the legend of a giant who fished for whales.

-Croaghanirwore is the 426th highest summit in Ireland.
-Trackback: http://mountainviews.ie/summit/363/
+Croaghanirwore is the 426th highest place in Ireland.
+Linkback: https://mountainviews.ie/summit/363/